Flagellin: In mammals

 Mammals often have acquired immune responses (T-cell and antibody responses) to flagellated bacterium, which occur frequently to flagellar antigens.
 Flagellin has also been shown to directly interact with TLR5 on T cells and TLR11.
 Some bacteria are able to switch between multiple flagellin genes in order to evade this response.

+Flagellins contain a Toll-like receptor 5 (TLR5) epitope, a region recognized by the immune receptor TLR5.
+There are variations in the strength of flagellin binding and its ability to activate TLR5.
+Flagellins can be classified into three groups based on these characteristics: silent flagellins, evaders and stimulators.
+Silent flagellins bind to TLR5 but do not induce signaling.
+Evaders are incapable of binding and, consequently, do not trigger TLR5 activation.
+Stimulators exhibit variable binding capabilities to TLR5 yet possess the ability to activate TLR5.

 The propensity of the immune response to flagellin may be explained by two facts: